The following species were added:

 ................................................................................27

-27a Cap dark gray drab to blackish or dark brown gray, appresed fibrils + recurved or squamulose (see 23a)
+27a Cap dark gray drab to blackish or dark brown gray, appressed fibrils + recurved or squamulose (see 23a)

 27b Cap speckled salty gray brown on red brown ground with gray sooty scales (see 23b)

-28 (24b) Cap convex to conical umbonate, disc almost black, margin almost slate black, dark to light gray - silvery or gray brown, finely tomentose, appressed innate radial fibrils to floccose then scaly, incurved and +/- crenate; stem white to gray white, smooth, apex floccose fibrillose, solid or persistently fibrous-stuffed, readily splitting lengthwise; cap and stem fragile
+28 (24b) Cap convex to conical umbonate, disc almost black, margin almost slate black, dark to light gray - silvery or gray brown, finely tomentose, appressed innate radial fibrils to floccose then scaly; stem white to gray white, smooth, apex pruinose

-Note that there are seven other species that may key out here:
+Note that there are eight other species that may key out here:

 T. atroviolaceum, see 8a.